TeamRizu/outfox-wikijs/dev/mode-support/oto-support.md

 The `.osu` file does not reflect the _KeyCount_ word.
 It remains as `CircleSize`.
 The difference is, the mode uses whole numbers, so there will be no `CircleSize:4.3`.

-The values used for this version of `CircleSize` you will see 3 to 10.
-This is contrary to what the official documentation says, it is not 1 to 9.
+The values used for this version of `CircleSize` you will see 1 to 10.

 _OutFox_ computes these column amounts as `CircleSize - 1` as our columns begin at 0.
 The new `kb` mode will support all key modes from 1 to 10, with 2 player support.